Be-The-Bert/afternoon-workshop-guide/README.md

 # Afternoon Workshop Guide
-Between Personals and Groups we have two free afternoons open for mentor led workshops.
-This is a really cool opportunity for mentors to dive deeper on a few concepts that don't fit into our core curriculem and a really good tool to fight the burnout mindset that usually affects students during this part of the schedule
+Between Personals and Groups we have two free afternoons open for mentor-led workshops.
+This is a really cool opportunity for mentors to dive deeper on a few concepts that don't fit into our core curriculum and a really good tool to fight the burnout mindset that usually affects students during this part of the schedule.

 ## General Tips
 The success of these workshops and the lecture schedule between projects in general is directly tied to your attitude, even more than usual.
 Students have been pushing themselves really hard and as you probably know it's very easy to check out at this point.
 So let them know you're excited to teach these workshops, and you're really interested in the topics being taught in lectures.
 If you're checked out, they will check out.